What is the Difference Between Domestic and Industrial Sewing Machines?

 It’s incredible how many times we are asked what the differences are between domestic and industrial sewing machines, and it’s not just from users who are new to the sewing world; even embroidery and sewing veterans can be unsure.

-As we specialise in industrial machines rather than domestic ones, we know our stuff when it comes to being able to tell the difference.
-So, if you are wondering whether you should invest in a domestic machine or feel like you are ready to take the step up to an industrial model, read on as we explain the differences between these two classifications of sewing machine.
+As we specialise in industrial machines such as Durkopp Adler rather than domestic ones, we know our stuff when it comes to being able to tell the difference.
+So, if you are wondering whether you should invest in a domestic machine, or feel like you are ready to take the step up to an industrial model, read on as we explain the differences between these two classifications of sewing machine.

 Are There Any Differences?

 Believe it or not, there are various differences between the machines.
-Although domestic and industrial sewing machines may share similar components, such as a motor which powers a needle, the use and method of use are very different.
+Although domestic and industrial sewing machines may share similar components, such as a motor which powers a needle, the use and methods are very different.

-Let’s take a closer look some of the most important differences to note:
+Let’s take a closer look at some of the most important differences to note:

 Because industrial machines need to withstand hours upon hours of running, it’s no wonder that they contain some pretty hefty components in them.